EPCCed/eidf-docs/docs/services/s3/getting-started.md

     The project name specified within S3 URIs allows for the project tenancy to be identified, before identifying the bucket within that project's tenancy.

-    A project prefix is not required when accessing buckets within a project using an access key for that project as the access key itself identifies the project's tenancy.
+    A project prefix is not required when using buckets within a project using an access key for that project as the access key itself identifies the project's tenancy.

 !!!
 Warning "Project identification and S3 tools"